 Each iteration draws a batch of real samples and a batch of latent codes, produces fake samples, and computes both raw scores \(\tilde h\) and bounded scores \(h=\sigma(\tilde h)\).
-We then form the mini‑batch BOLT objective, evaluate the gradient penalty along line‑segment interpolants, and update the critic by maximizing the BOLT gap (equivalently, minimizing \(-\LBOLT+\mathrm{GP}\)).
-Next, we draw a fresh latent batch and update the generator to minimize the same BOLT gap by reducing the fake‑score term.
-Algorithm~\ref{alg: bolt-gan} summarizes the procedure.
+We then form the mini-batch BOLT objective, evaluate the gradient penalty along line-segment interpolants, and update the critic by maximizing the BOLT gap (equivalently, minimizing \(-\LBOLT+\mathrm{GP}\)).
+Next, we draw a fresh latent batch and update the generator to minimize the same BOLT gap by reducing the fake-score term.
+Algorithm~\ref{alg:bolt-gan} summarizes the procedure.